d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

 may still deviate from its expected value on account of observation noise.
-Next, we can impose the assumption that any such noise is well-behaved, following a Gaussian distribution.
+Next, we can impose the assumption that any such noise is well behaved, following a Gaussian distribution.
 Typically, we will use $n$ to denote the number of examples in our dataset.
 We use superscripts to enumerate samples and targets,